The Deadliest Thing In The Water?

-There are 16 lifeguard towers on Amelia Island (look for the classic red chairs, pictured below).
+There are 16 lifeguard towers on Amelia Island.
 Safety experts advise the public to enter water near a lifeguard station.
-Ocean Rescue lifeguards will “respond to water emergencies on the 12 miles of beach from Fort Clinch State Park to the southernmost point of Amelia Island,” during the summer beach season.
+Fernandina’s Ocean Rescue lifeguards will “respond to water emergencies on the 12 miles of beach from Fort Clinch State Park to the southernmost point of Amelia Island,” during the summer beach season.

-It’s so important to appreciate the inherent danger of the sea itself, stay alert and pay attention to warning flags at the beaches.
-Please be careful and stay safe!
-Also use your cell phone to get beach condition updates, text BCHSAFE to 888-777.
+It’s important to appreciate the inherent danger of the sea itself, stay alert and pay attention to warning flags at the beaches.
+Use cell phones to get beach condition updates, text BCHSAFE to 888-777.